beotavalo/beotavalo/README.md

 #### About Me

-I'm Braulio from Ecuador, a Data Scientist working to build applications based on AI, ML, and DL for the industry.

-I am a passionate DS consultant with experience building, deploying, and monitoring machine learning pipelines.
+I'm Braulio from Ecuador, a Data Scientist with experience building, deploying, and monitoring machine learning pipelines.

 I am proficient in various tools and frameworks to ensure seamless integration of models into production environments.